Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 8) Lifting weights makes women bulk up

-You may have seen photos of female bodybuilders and assumed that lifting weights will cause you to bulk up.
+This is one of the biggest fitness myths of all.
+If you’ve seen photos of female bodybuilders, you may have assumed that lifting weights will cause you to bulk up.
 The reality is that these women’s physiques have been achieved through daily training with heavy weights and a very strict diet.

 An individual’s ability to build muscle is also largely determined by genetic factors.
 It’s said that fewer than 1% of women and 10% of men can develop bulk to that extent, so some bodybuilders resort to taking steroids and growth hormones.